 Pet travel by plane is not for everyone.
-This is especially true for large dogs that are not permitted to be on the plane with you, and they must be placed in a carrier with the rest of your luggage.
-Moreover, for brachycephalic animals (with “snub-nosed” breeds) such as bulldogs or Persian cats, air travel is dangerous.
+This is especially true for animals that are not permitted to be on the plane with you, and they must be placed in a carrier and travel in the hold of the plane (do note that the animal hold area is properly heated and pressurized).
+Moreover, for brachycephalic animals (with “snub-nosed” breeds) such as bulldogs or Persian cats, air travel carries additional risks.
 They are exceptionally vulnerable to oxygen deprivation and heat stroke.

 Specific Travel Restrictions

 Restrictions for pet travel may vary from country to country.
 Make sure you do your research for the country of your destination as well as the airline you choose.
 For example, in the Netherlands, your animal must be at least 15 weeks old to be eligible for travel.
 Moreover, they must be vaccinated at least 21 days prior to arrival.
 In addition, certain breeds such as aggressive breeds of dogs are not eligible for travel.

 Airline Pet Container Requirements

 All pets must be contained within a carrier.
 For flights that are less than ten hours, some airlines may permit small cats or dogs in the cabin.
 Airlines usually allow one pet per passenger with a maximum of two pets per cabin.
 The pet container must be small enough to fit under the seat in front of you, but large enough to have proper ventilation for your baby.
 For airline-compliant pet carriers, check out the following brands:

 Essential Items for Pet Travel

 As a pet parent, you should know that your furry baby is eligible for pet travel as long as they have the following: